lizrice/katacoda-scenarios/kubernetes/step2.md

 `kubectl get nodes`{{execute}}

+You should see a single node.
+If its status is `NotReady`, give it a few seconds and try again.
+If it's still NotReady, the next command should give some clues.

 `kubectl describe nodes`{{execute}}

 * The `get` subcommand lists resources of a given type - in this case it was nodes.